wp-plugins/amr-users/readme.txt

 To combine calendars ala Google style, for example including a public holiday calendar, separate the URL's with commas.
 [iCal http://yoururl.ics http://anotherurl.ics]

-To specify another listtype defined in the admin section, add a ";listtype=N" where N is the number of the list type that you want.
+To specify another listtype defined in the admin section, add a "listtype=N" where N is the number of the list type that you want.
 [iCal http://yoururl.ics listtype=2]

 To list a series of calendars -eg: a different calendar for different groups or classes in sequence: